Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 The convenience, greater selection, and ability to compare prices online increasingly lured customers away from traditional retail outlets.
 Advancements in mobile shopping apps and internet connectivity accelerated this shift.

-- From the late 2010s to the early 2020s, in-store sales declined but still represented about 70% of total Black Friday sales.
+- From the late 2010s to the early 2020s, in-store sales declined but still accounted for approximately 70% of total Black Friday sales.

 - Mobile commerce has played a crucial role in reshaping consumer spending habits during this shopping event.

-- By the mid to late 2020s, brick-and-mortar stores adapted to these changing trends, comprising around 50% of Black Friday sales, while online sales surpassed 50%.
+- By the mid-to-late 2020s, brick-and-mortar stores had adapted to these changing trends, comprising around 50% of Black Friday sales, while online sales surpassed 50%.

 While many traditional shoppers still appreciate the immediate gratification and tangible experiences offered by physical stores, online Black Friday sales have surged, reflecting a broader trend toward digital commerce and evolving customer preferences for convenience and accessibility.